 Captain James Cook Memorial

-Visit the Captain James Cook Memorial on the shore of Lake Burley Griffin.
+The Captain James Cook Memorial is on the shore of Lake Burley Griffin - and in the lake!

-The bronze globe uses meridians of longitude and parallels of latitude to form an open-cage globe with land masses depicted in copper.
+This memorial comprises a water jet and a nearby terrestrial globe commemorating the bicentenary of Captain Cook's landing on the east coast of Australia in 1770.
+The water jet reaches a height of 114 metres.
+The bronze globe uses meridians of longitude and parallels of latitude to form an open-cage map of the world, with land masses depicted in copper.
 Lines on the globe illustrate Captain Cook's voyages.

 - Picnic Area

 - Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)